Banks expecting high demand from small businesses for federal paycheck protection loans

 “The loan is for job retention to provide eight weeks’ payroll and other operational costs,” Garcia said.
 “The loan is forgiven as long as employees are on the payroll.”

 The loan can be used for payroll, rent, mortgage interest and utilities, according to the Small Business Administration website.
-The programs is available to June 30.
+The program is available through June 30.

 Closed business can apply for loans to pay employees even if they are not working.